 Having a weak or low credit score can create challenges in various aspects of your life.
 Obtaining a loan, credit card or mortgage can be much more difficult for those with a low score.
-Luckily, there are ways to improve and build your credit card.
+Luckily, there are ways to improve and build by properly using your credit card.
 It can take some time, but taking the steps to improve or grow your credit score is worth it in the long run.

 - Pay on time.
 Don’t skip or delay your monthly payments on bills like credit cards or loans.
 If remembering to pay on time is challenging, consider setting up automatic payments.